mrzen/front-end-dev-test/README.md

 Responsive
 ----------
-* Needs to work on mobile and tablet (Chrome and Safari only)
+* Needs to work on mobile and tablet (Chrome and/or Safari).
+If you can only cover one of these let us know which one.

 Getting Started
 ===============